Article: Strategies to Combat Problems Employing DSDs

 In the case of a 6-factor 13-run DSD Kay (2017) carried out a restricted search for augmentations that preserved the fold-over structure of the design and attempted to retain the orthogonality between 1st and 2nd order effects.
 These supplemented designs also ensure the design-oriented modelling approach proposed by Jones and Nachtsheim (2017) can continue to be effectively used.
 Augmentations of the original 13-run design, which enabled fitting the full second-order model for any 4-factor projection, resulted in a randomisation set of twenty 12-run augmentations.

 If it is the intention of the experimenter to run the combined 25-run design in one completely randomised block, then randomly select one of the twenty 12-run augmentations, provided by Kay (2017), to supplement the original 13-run DSD and completely randomise the run order.
-Alternatively, request a free copy of our JMP Add-in, written by my colleague Andrew Macpherson, to automate these steps.
+Alternatively, please contact us to request a copy of our JMP add-in, written by my colleague Andrew Macpherson, to automate these steps.